 - 8 oz. stale crusty Italian or French white bread, cut into 1" cubes

 - 1/2 tsp. hot sauce, such as Tabasco

 - 4 oil-packed anchovy filets, drained and roughly chopped

 - Kosher salt and freshly ground black pepper, to taste

 - 12 oz. whole romaine lettuce leaves, inner leaves only

 - 1 egg, lightly beaten

 - 1 cup finely grated Parmesan

 - Rub remaining garlic over inside of a large wooden serving bowl, and leave in bowl.
-Add juice, Worcestershire, hot sauce, anchovies, and salt and pepper, and whisk until anchovies are broken down.
-Add remaining oil, and whisk until just blended.
-Add lettuce leaves, and toss to coat in dressing; drizzle egg over leaves, and toss again until evenly coated.
-Add reserved croutons, Parmesan, and salt and pepper, and toss until evenly combined; serve immediately.
+Add juice, Worcestershire, hot sauce, anchovies, and salt and pepper.
+Whisk until anchovies are broken down.
+Add remaining oil and whisk until just blended.
+Add lettuce leaves and toss to coat in dressing; drizzle egg over leaves and toss again until evenly coated.
+Add reserved croutons, Parmesan, and salt and pepper and toss until evenly combined; serve immediately.

 Yields: 2 servings